pavankpdev/react-redux-blog/README.md

 - `npm start`

-#### Thank you for your support, consider starring the repo and sharing the blog with your friends.
+#### Thank you for your support, please star the repo and sharing the blog with your friends.